apache/pinot/docs/architecture.rst

 segments for queries.
 Brokers support different routing strategies depending on the type of table, the segment assignment strategy and the use case.

 Data in offline segments are immmutable (Rows cannot be added, deleted, or modified).
-However, segments may be replaced modified data.
+However, segments may be replaced with modified data.

 Ingesting Realtime Data
 ^^^^^^^^^^^^^^^^^^^^^^^